NNPDF/apfelcomb/README.md

 # APFELcomb
 The APFELcomb project consists of a set of tools for the generation of FK tables, which provide the mechanism for computing predictions from theory in the NNPDF framework.
-Broadly speaking this is acheived by taking DGLAP evolution kernels from `APFEL` and combining them with interpolated parton-level observable kernels of various forms.
+Broadly speaking this is achieved by taking DGLAP evolution kernels from `APFEL` and combining them with interpolated parton-level observable kernels of various forms.